 Each year around 20 group training apprentices and trainees, high achievers in their chosen professions and potential industry leaders of the future, are chosen to participate in an intensive program held at the Australian Institute of Sport in Canberra.
 They come representing all states and territories and from varied industry backgrounds.
 The creative learning environment of Today’ Skills: Tomorrow’s Leaders is a unique opportunity for participants to develop their leadership and self management skills.
 They are challenged to take their current training successes to the next level and provided with practical tools to assist in clarifying their vision for the future and in working towards making this a reality.

-The Governor-General of Australia (GTA Patron) has launched the program at Government House since 2004 and the content for this 5 day residential program has been designed by Ian Hutchinson (Employee Engagement Expert) to assist participants to be more in control of their work/life situations and to be able to make better informed decisions resulting in increased productivity, motivation and satisfaction at work and in life generally.
+The Governor-General of Australia (NAEN Patron) has launched the program at Government House since 2004 and the content for this 5 day residential program has been designed by Ian Hutchinson (Employee Engagement Expert) to assist participants to be more in control of their work/life situations and to be able to make better informed decisions resulting in increased productivity, motivation and satisfaction at work and in life generally.

 For more information about Today’s Skills: Tomorrow’s Leaders contact Leonie Stanfield at GTA on 02 9299 6099